MattAHughes/electrochemical_analysis_scripts_matlab/README.md

 # electrochemical_analysis_scripts_matlab
-Programs for the analysis of cyclic volammetry, step potential electrochemical spectroscopy, and electrochemical impedance spectroscopy results based on mathematical representations of the result types.
+A collection of programs for the analysis of cyclic volammetry, step potential electrochemical spectroscopy, and electrochemical impedance spectroscopy results based on mathematical representations of the result types.

 By folder: